 Clip In Filters for Sony and Canon Full Spectrum Cameras

 Recently a couple of filter manufacturers have developed a new style of filter that clip into the lens mount of certain cameras rather than screwing to the front of the lens.
 They are only available for the Sony A7/A9 series of full frame cameras and the Canon EOS M and M3 from STC and Astronomik.
 They are not exactly cheap, but may actually work out more economical than buying several filters of different sizes to cover a few lenses.
 They do offer several advantages over lens filters, the main one being convenience as you don't have to swap filters when changing lenses especially if using a normal camera at the same time.
 Astronomik do a range of specialist filters for Astrophotography of which the light pollution filters will be of most interest.
 STC do 590nm, 720nm and 850nm IR passing filters for general IR photography, which give Full Spectrum cameras all the flexibility advantages of Full Spectrum with the convenience of a specifc wavelength conversion.
 STC also do a Cilp In UV/IR Cut filter which unlike ones that go on the front of the lens do not suffer from colour shifts in the corners when used with wide angle lenses, I have used lenses down to 15mm with little or no corner colour shift.
 STC do a range of UV/IR Cut filters with cuts at 595nm to 625nm, I use a 615nm and find that the Auto White Balance works fine and is 99% of a normal camera.
 Because of the ease of use and simple changing of these clip in filters it allows, for the first time, the reality of just having one camera to do UV, Visible or IR without compromise, its a real game changer!!
+PS.
+I very slightly bent with small pliers the two top lugs to make the a snugger fit on mine.

 First of all if you have a Sony Mirrorless Camera, you should really be using RAW files, Sony make this easy by letting you download Capture One for Sony, by Phase One, free of charge.
 Adobe Lightroom the most popular Raw Converter, but does not have the colour temp range required for False Colour IR and so cannot be recommend for IR at all.
 Whichever converter you use it allows much more control over white balance and other variables than the Camera's .jpg's.
 The higher Bit Depth of the RAW Data allows much more manipulation before any unwanted artifacts, like Banding, Highlight blowing and Shadow crushing, start showing.